Hudud Ordinances

 The Hudud Ordinances are laws in Pakistan enacted in 1979 as part of the Islamisation of Pakistan by Muhammad Zia-ul-Haq, the sixth president of Pakistan.
 It replaced parts of the British-era Pakistan Penal Code, adding new criminal offences of adultery and fornication, and new punishments of whipping, amputation, and stoning to death.
-After much controversy and criticism parts of the law were extensively revised in 2006 by the Women's Protection Bill.
+The Deobandi ʿulamāʾ declared these Ordinances as un-Islamic.
+After much controversy and criticism, parts of the law were extensively revised in 2006 by the Women's Protection Bill.

 The Hudood law was intended to implement Shari'a law or bring Pakistani law into "conformity with the injunctions of Islam", by enforcing punishments mentioned in the Quran and sunnah for zina (extramarital sex), qazf (false accusation of zina), theft, and consumption of alcohol.
 The system provided for two kinds of offences — hadd and tazir — with different punishments to go with them.
 Hadd offences (fixed punishment) require a higher standard of proof than tazir (discretionary punishment, a different category of sharia than Hudud but still part of the ordinances) and their punishments are more severe.

 The zina provisions of the law were particularly controversial and critics alleged that there were "hundreds of incidents where a woman subjected to rape, or even gang rape, was eventually accused of zina" and incarcerated.
 In 2006 the laws were updated, excusing such women who failed to prove the rape.